Alcibiades-Capital/valorem-website/site/_docs/2022-04-13-valorem-options-litepaper.md

 the settlement layer to be used in a large range of applications.
 Options contracts are issued as fungible ERC-1155 tokens, herein referred to as vTokens, with each token representing a contract.
-Option writers are additionally issued an ERC-1155 NFT representing many contracts written for claiming collateral and exercise assignment.
+Option writers are additionally issued an ERC-1155 NFT representing group contracts written for claiming collateral and exercise assignment.
 These tokens allow for novel structured products to be created atop the protocol.